 This tutorial should take approximately 20-30 minutes to complete.

-Throughout this guide, you’ll use serial requests (from our in-browser terminal or the Notecard CLI) to configure the Notecard, simulate sending data from sensors to the Notecard, and to synchronize that data with the cloud.
-By the end of this guide, you’ll have a basic understanding of the process for building connected solutions with Blues Wireless.
+Throughout this guide, you'll issue serial requests to configure the Notecard, simulate sending data from sensors to the Notecard, and synchronize that data with the cloud.

 Before you dive in, it's important to understand a few key concepts:

-The Notecard is a device-to-cloud data pump that reduces the complexity of building connected solutions with a secure, reliable cellular or Wi-Fi connection.
-It's a 30x35 millimeter System-on-Module (SOM) that's ready for embedding into any project.
+The Notecard is a device-to-cloud data pump that reduces the complexity of building connected solutions with a secure, reliable cellular, Wi-Fi, or LoRa connection.
+It's a System-on-Module (SOM) that's ready for embedding into any project.

 Notecarriers are development boards that help you get started quickly with the Notecard.
-There are a variety of Notecarriers designed to fit different needs, and many include onboard Cellular and GPS antennas, as well as a USB port for Serial access to the Notecard.
+There are a variety of Notecarriers designed to fit different needs, from prototyping with a Feather-based MCU to deploying a production solution.

-Notehub is the secure cloud service the Notecard uses to send and receive data.
-Notehub also provides a console for fleet management and secure connectors for routing data to 3rd party cloud applications.
+Notehub is the cloud service the Notecard uses to securely send and receive data.
+Notehub also provides a console for fleet management and secure connectors for routing data to 3rd-party cloud applications.

 Notecard and Notehub work together to provide bidirectional wireless communication capabilities, both outbound (from your microcontroller or single-board computer to the cloud):